CYCLOPHOSPHAMIDE injection, solution

 • 11 DESCRIPTION

-Cyclophosphamide is a synthetic antineoplastic drug chemically related to the nitrogen mustards.
-The chemical name for cyclophosphamide is 2-[bis(2-chloroethyl)amino]tetrahydro-2H-1,3,2-oxazaphosphorine 2-oxide monohydrate, and has the following structural formula:
+Cyclophosphamide is an alkylating drug.
+It is an antineoplastic drug chemically related to the nitrogen mustards.
+The chemical name for cyclophosphamide is 2-[bis(2-chloroethyl) amino] tetrahydro-2H-1,3,2-oxazaphosphorine 2-oxide monohydrate, and has the following structural formula:

 Structure